karanshah229/commit-message-generator/README.md

 -   The `diff` of staged changes.
 -   The current Git `branch name`.
 -   A list of recent commit messages from the repository.
+-   Tools at Your Disposal
+    -   We have provided a Kanban MCP server that is already integrated into your project.
+    -   You can use it to fetch details about tickets, which can provide valuable context for your commit messages.
+    -   The code to create the tools for the kanban MCP server are not written and you have to write those.

 ### Output Requirements